-Pain & Anesthesia Report — Why Pain Medications Work Differently for You
+Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Codeine doesn't work for everyone.
 Here's why.

 About 10% of people cannot convert codeine into morphine at all — making it completely ineffective for pain relief.
 Another 15% convert it too slowly.
 Your CYP2D6 gene determines which group you fall into.
-This report tells you, along with four other genes that affect pain sensitivity and opioid response.
+Decode+ tells you, along with four other genes that affect pain sensitivity and opioid response.

 Find out why codeine didn't work, why you needed more medication after surgery, or why pain hits harder for you.
-The Pain & Anesthesia Report analyzes five genes that shape how you experience pain and respond to pain medications — then translates that into plain-language findings you can share with your doctor or anesthesiologist.
+Decode+ analyzes five genes that shape how you experience pain and respond to pain medications — then translates that into plain-language findings you can share with your doctor or anesthesiologist.

-Rather than starting with gene names, the report is organized around the experiences that bring people here: medications that didn't provide relief, post-surgical pain that was harder to manage than expected, or a sense that you feel pain more intensely than others.
+Rather than starting with gene names, your results are organized around the experiences that bring people here: medications that didn't provide relief, post-surgical pain that was harder to manage than expected, or a sense that you feel pain more intensely than others.

-The report is framed around clinical scenarios, not gene names.
-It addresses:
+Your results are framed around clinical scenarios, not gene names.
+They address:

 - Whether certain pain medications may be ineffective for you — Some people cannot convert codeine or tramadol into their active forms.
-Your report identifies whether your genetics affect this pathway.
+Your results identify whether your genetics affect this pathway.

 - Whether standard opioid doses may provide less relief — Genetic variation in the mu-opioid receptor can mean you need higher morphine doses to achieve the same pain relief as others.